Make All Natural Air Fresheners

 - Use bathroom and kitchen exhaust fans to get rid of odors and moisture from the home.

 - Manage your pets properly.
-Empty litter boxes and clean pets' paws after they are outdoors.
+Empty litter boxes and clean pets' paws after they've been outdoors.

 - Ethyl acetate: A neurotoxin (affects the brain), this can be also linked to developmental and reproductive issues.